FREQUENTLY ASKED QUESTIONS

 WHAT IS THE CURE TIME AND HOW LONG SHOULD I WAIT TO CLEAN MY CABINETS?

-Both paints we offer, ICRO Water-based 1K polyurethane and Benjamin Moore Command water-based acrylic urethane are both fast-drying extremely durable paints with slightly varying cure times.
-For ICRO in effort to promote long term durability and elasticity, complete chemical polymerization could take 14-21 days.
+In an effort to promote long term durability and elasticity, complete chemical polymerization takes up to 21 days.
 You should wait to perform any cleaning before this cure time cycle.
 After this time, we recommend cleaning with a dry or damp microfiber cloth.
-Benjamin Moore Command paint is ready to service within 24 hours and can be cleaned with dry or damp microfiber cloth after this time.
-We leave all our clients with Norwex’ multi-purpose Euro-cloth for future safe cleaning.
+After this time, you may dampen a microfiber cleaning cloth with water and dish soap to gently clean your cabinets.
+We leave all our clients with custom cleaning cloths for future safe cleaning.
 No chemicals or additive cleaning agents should be used on your newly painted cabinets.

 HOW DO I DEAL WITH FUTURE WEAR & TEAR AND POTENTIAL CHIPS OR DAMAGE TO PAINT?